Sarah Sophia Banks, collector

 As you navigate this site, you will be introduced to two particular aspects of Sarah Sophia's collection: her African coins and her scrapbook on balloons and other curiosities.13 The size and dispersed nature of Sarah Sophia's collection makes it challenging to study.
 Scholar Kim Sloan notes, Sarah Sophia’s collection "has not been catalogued in detail or much written about."14 Through using this online platform as a means of showcasing these aspects of her collection, we hope to provide a manageable and accessible space for the study of the political and social worlds Sarah Sophia documented through her collection.

-Through her coin collection, consisting of more than 9,000 coins and medals collected in the latter part of the eighteenth and early part of the nineteenth centuries, Sarah Sophia created "an ethnography of Britain with direct parallels to her brother's collection."15 Leis argues that Sarah Sophia's coin collection "seems to have complimented her brother's dedication to reforming British coinage."16 Sarah Sophia's collection, however, remains distinct in its objects and formation.
+Through her coin collection, consisting of more than 9,000 coins, medals, and tokens collected in the latter part of the eighteenth and early part of the nineteenth centuries, Sarah Sophia created "an ethnography of Britain with direct parallels to her brother's collection."15 Leis argues that Sarah Sophia's coin collection "seems to have complimented her brother's dedication to reforming British coinage."16 Sarah Sophia's collection, however, remains distinct in its objects and formation.
 Chambers argues that Joseph Banks's interest in coinage "derived from a formidable knowledge not only of their history but also of the contemporary economic and monetary arrangements of the realm."17 Unique as a female collector of coins, a pursuit generally considered to be "for gentlemen and antiquaries,"18 Sarah Sophia demonstrates through her collection not only her own "formidable knowledge" of the subject of coinage and antiquity but also her own perspective on the geopolitical structures of her time.
 Her unique geographical approach to the organization of coinage, noted by scholar Catherine Eagleton to be rather new in Sarah Sophia's period and distinct from her brother's empirical strategies, reflects the geographical and cultural constructions of eighteenth and nineteenth century conceptions of global power and space.
 It is these constructions that shape Sarah Sophia’s collecting practice and organizational methods, which we explore in the mapping of a sample of her African coins.

 Likewise, her scrapbook on ballooning, housed in the British Library, presents the mania for the hot air balloon from the perspective of a female collector intimately connected with the voyages of discovery championed by Joseph Banks.
 As such, Sarah Sophia's scrapbook on ballooning traverses the line between fancy and science, destabilizes norms of masculine collecting and scientific endeavor, and illustrates feminine commentary on the relationship of fancy to science.
 Additionally, it demonstrates an intense interest and investment in the sensational that broadens the scope of our understanding of science in the life of the public during this period of growing specialization, highlighting the function of spectacle and performance in the pursuit of improvement, progress, and national identity.
 Through displaying these aspects of Sarah Sophia's collection, we hope to demonstrate the relevance of her collection, in both its organization and content, to modern information processing and media culture.
 Sarah Sophia's process of cutting, arranging, and pasting was, as Leis argues, ultimately a means to "construct, record, and circulate a wide range of aesthetic values and visual standards of taste."19 Across the various aspects of her collection, from the heraldry, to the coins, to the scrapbooks and printed ephemera, one can trace a theme of interest in not only print culture, public access to and interest in historical events, but also the performative aspects of ceremony and the spectacle of fashionable life, and most importantly, in the objects and subjects of public interest themselves.